 Erin is represented by Sara Crowe of Pippin Properties.
-She is the author of the Taken Trilogy, Vengeance Road, Retribution Rails, the Edgar Award-nominated Contagion duology, and the forthcoming The Girl and the Witch’s Garden.
+She is the author of the Taken Trilogy, Vengeance Road, Retribution Rails, the Edgar Award-nominated Contagion duology, The Girl and the Witch’s Garden, and the forthcoming Dustborn.

 1As a child, I used to think that my dad took me on errands because my name was Erin.
 Similarly, when he took my sister Kelsy, they were going on Kelsys.